bbc/bbcrd_vault_collection/docs/unseal_key_management.md

       # The time at which the unseal keys were (re)generated
       "timestamp": "2024-08-01T07:56:07Z",

-      # The enecrypted unseal key shares
+      # The enecrypted unseal key shares.
+Administrators with more than one
+      # unseal key share will have a corresponding number of entries in this
+      # list.
       "shares": [
         {
           # The name of the correspnding entry in bbcrd_vault_administrators.
-          # (NB: Users with more than one unseal key share will have several
-          # entries in this list!)
           "user": "...",

           # The 'full name' field extracted from the PGP public key
           "name": "...",

-          # The keypair's fingerprint of the PGP public key
+          # The keypair's PGP fingerprint
           "fingerprint": "...",

           # The ASCII Armor encoded PGP public key, as in